gdbooks/LegacyOpenGL/Chapter7/SpecTex.md

     // This will load the encoded texture into CPU memory Bitmap bmp = new Bitmap(filename);

-    // Decode the image data and the image into CPU memory BitmapData bmp_data = bmp.LockBits(new Rectangle(0, 0, bmp.Width, bmp.Height), ImageLockMode.ReadOnly, System.Drawing.Imaging.PixelFormat.Format32bppArgb);
+    // Decode the image data and store the byte array into CPU memory BitmapData bmp_data = bmp.LockBits(new Rectangle(0, 0, bmp.Width, bmp.Height), ImageLockMode.ReadOnly, System.Drawing.Imaging.PixelFormat.Format32bppArgb);

     /* TODO: